cysnhr/discontinued-100-days-of-code/log.md

 **Today's Progress**: I was finally able to get the correct prime numbers but unable to format them accordingly.
 (It's asking for the `a ^ b * c` kind of format.
 And lists are just.)

 **Thoughts:** Time's up and I've gotta move because I fear I'd fail stuff.
 Also I decided to organize my mistakes into a new directory.
 Aaand yes I do remember the linked list.
+(update 1 hr later) (I keep doing this don't I) Ahhh I figured it out and wrote an add function + repr all by myself.
+So proud.

 **Link to work:** [prime factor mistakes collection](./mistakes/prime_factor.md)